wikimedia/mediawiki-libs-IDLeDOM/README.md

 interface types in `Wikimedia\IDLeDOM`.
 This library provides two traits for most interfaces in order to ease the task:

 1. The helper trait in `Wikimedia\IDLeDOM\Helper` will implement the magic `__get` and `__set` methods for interfaces and dictionaries, `ArrayAccess` methods for dictionaries, the magic `__invoke` method for callback classes, and `cast` methods for callbacks and dictionaries to turn a `callable` and associative-array, respectively, into the proper callback or dictionary type.
-The helper will also implement `Countable` and `IteratorAggregate` where appropriate.
+The helper will implement `Countable` and `IteratorAggregate` where appropriate.
+For IDL interfaces which reflect Element attributes, the helper class will also implement these reflected interface attributes in terms of `Element::getAttribute()`, `Element::hasAttribute()`, and `Element::setAttribute()` calls.

 2. The stub trait in `Wikimedia\IDLeDOM\Stub` will stub out all methods of the interface by implementing them to throw the